Ventura County District Attorney

 District Attorney

-Prior to his appointment, Mr. Nasarenko served and protected Ventura County as a Senior Deputy District Attorney, where he secured jury trial convictions against defendants for child molestation, rape, kidnapping and murder.
-Mr. Nasarenko was named Prosecutor of the Year in 2016 by the Ventura County District Attorney for his advocacy on behalf of children, women, and sexual assault victims.
-His prosecutorial efforts have resulted in multiple convictions of life imprisonment against some of Ventura County’s worst sexual predators.
+Prior to becoming District Attorney, Erik served and protected Ventura County as a senior prosecutor, where he secured jury trial convictions against defendants for child molestation, rape, kidnapping and murder.
+In 2016, he was named Prosecutor of the Year by the Ventura County District Attorney for his trial advocacy on behalf of children, women, and sexual assault survivors.

 Lisa Okinaka Lyytikainen